BeleRohit/freeCodeCamp/README.md

 Please refer to the individual project's README file for specific instructions on dependencies and installation.

-## License

-The projects in this repository are licensed under the [MIT License](LICENSE).
-You are free to modify, distribute, and use the code for educational and personal purposes.

 ## Acknowledgments

 I would like to express my gratitude to the creators of the Data Analysis with Python course for providing the opportunity to enhance my data analysis skills using Python.